viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 - [XADC_tutorial_hw_2024.1.1.xpr.zip](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/project_files/XADC_tutorial_hw_2024.1.1.xpr.zip)
   - Contains the HW design project export from Vivado 2024.1.1.
   - This is the HW design for the Digilent [Cora Z7-07S](https://digilent.com/reference/programmable-logic/cora-z7/start) board, which we created in the chapter [Hardware design in Vivado](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#hardware-design-in-vivado).
-  - To use the export, simply extract the .zip into a folder and open XADC_tutorial_hw.xpr in Vivado.
+  - To use the export, simply extract the .zip into a folder and open XADC_tutorial_hw.xpr in Vivado 2024.1.1.
   - The archive contains exported HW, the file system_wrapper.xsa, which can be directly used in Vitis 2024.1.1 for creating the platform.
   - Note: To have Vivado version 2024.1.1, you must install "Vivado™ Edition **Update 1** - 2024.1 Product Update" on top of "Vivado™ Edition - 2024.1 Full Product Installation".
 See the Xilinx [download page](https://www.xilinx.com/support/download.html).
 - [XADC_tutorial_hw_2023.1.xpr.zip](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/project_files/XADC_tutorial_hw_2023.1.xpr.zip)
   - Contains the HW design project export from Vivado 2023.1.
-  - This is the HW design for the Digilent [Cora Z7-07S](https://digilent.com/reference/programmable-logic/cora-z7/start) board, created by the same steps as described in the chapter [Hardware design in Vivado](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#hardware-design-in-vivado).
+  - This is the HW design for the Digilent [Cora Z7-07S](https://digilent.com/reference/programmable-logic/cora-z7/start) board, created using the same steps as described in the chapter [Hardware design in Vivado](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#hardware-design-in-vivado).
   - To use the export, simply extract the .zip into a folder and open XADC_tutorial_hw2023.1.xpr in Vivado.
   - The archive contains exported HW, the file system_wrapper.xsa, which can be directly used in Vitis 2023.1 for creating the platform.
 - [vitis_export_archive.ide_Classic_2024.1.1.zip](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/project_files/vitis_export_archive.ide_Classic_2024.1.1.zip)